 Argyle Lofts At 183 Dovercourt In West Queen West

 The Argyle Lofts - home to 86 hard loft units spread over 6 floors - acknowledges its industrial roots in the architecture and associated vibe.
 It fuses the contemporary with the past, with its roots stretching back to 1873.
 First home to a bakery and grocery store owned by the well-known baker family, the Dempsters, this building morphed through uses over the years, including the Ideal Bread Factory, and its final conversion into contemporary loft living (completed in 2007).
-The building casts an elegant all brick exterior and contains one and two bedrooms lofts that range in size from one and two-bedroom lofts, ranging in size from 520 to over 590 square feet in size, and from 730 to about 1,000 square feet, respectively.
+The building casts an elegant all brick exterior and contains one and two-bedrooms lofts, ranging in size from 520 to over 590 square feet, and from 730 to about 1,000 square feet, respectively.
 The units are characterized by clean lines, open, spacious floor plans that pull in natural light from all angles with wide, long windows.

 The market segments and the framework for the original 'loft lifestyle' - underscore how individual a property search can be today, and how the same space can afford not only different purposes but different meanings to each individual.

 I’m proud to say that being on the cusp of the Innovative Space movement has been a fascinating product to plant my real estate flag.
 Not only has it been riveting watching it evolve, but my education and the timing of my experience also make me uniquely qualified to guide my clients through this fashionable niche space.

 May I, and my team, offer you our assistance?